Shared hosting is a website hosting solution where the same physical web server is used by many users to store a lot of websites.

 But because of the virtualized partitioning of resources, all users have their own space on the resources that aren’t shared with anyone else.

-In VPS hosting, users usually have all the control over their own space on the resources.
+In VPS hosting, users usually have all the control over their own partition of the resources.

 So, they can install any software they want and use their private spaces however they need.

-They also have the options to configure server hardware according to their needs.
+They also have the options to configure server hardware like how much CPU, RAM and storage according to their needs.

 Because VPS hosting users share resources of a web server, the cost is less than dedicated hosting but higher than shared hosting.

-Dedicated hosting is a website hosting solution where a totally separate physical web server is used by only one user for storing websites.
+Dedicated hosting is a website hosting solution where a totally separate physical web server is used by only one user for storing his own websites.

 In dedicated hosting, web hosting providers sell totally separated physical resources like the RAM, storage, and CPU to separate people.

-Because each user gets a separate web server, they usually have all the control over the resources without having access to the physical hardware.
+Because each user gets a separate web server, they usually have all the control over the resources even though they don't have access to the physical hardware.

 Users can install any software they want and use the resources however they need.